 As a foreign applicant, what type of visa should I apply for?

-For fellows, it is very important to apply for the correct type of visa, otherwise your visa application will be denied.
-As we cannot provide visa sponsorship (see above), you will need to apply for a B1 or B1/B2 visa (do not apply for a B2 visa).
-Some consular officers may not be aware of the provision allowing for a B1 visa to be used for this purpose, thus we encourage you to mention 9 FAM 402.2-5(F)(3)(U) during your application process.
-This statue defines the following category for issuance of a B1 or B1/B2 visa, “a medical doctor otherwise classifiable H1 as a member of a profession whose purpose for coming to the United States is to observe U.S. medical practices and consult with colleagues on latest techniques, provided no remuneration is received from a U.S. source and no patient care is involved.
+Fellows: It is very important to apply for the correct type of visa, otherwise your visa application will be denied.
+As we do not provide visa sponsorship (see above), you will need to apply for a B1 or B1/B2 visa (do not apply for a B2 visa) as a clinical observer.
+The use of this visa for your stay is permitted under 9 FAM 402.2-5(F)(3)(U), which defines “a medical doctor otherwise classifiable H1 as a member of a profession whose purpose for coming to the United States is to observe U.S. medical practices and consult with colleagues on latest techniques, provided no remuneration is received from a U.S. source and no patient care is involved.
 Failure to pass the Foreign Medical Graduate Examination (FMGE) is irrelevant in such a case.”
-Here is an example of a B1 visa issued to a former fellow, note the annotation.
+Here is an example of a B1 visa issued to a former fellow, note the annotation./span>

-Medical students who require a visa should also apply for a B1 visa and should refer to this elective formally as a clerkship.
-Most consular officers are familiar with this use of a B1 visa as defined by 9 FAM 402.2-5(E)(3)(U) paragraph b, “an alien who is studying at a foreign medical school and seeks to enter the United States temporarily in order to take an “elective clerkship” at a U.S. medical school’s hospital without remuneration from the hospital…”
+Medical Students: If you require a visa, you should also apply for a B1 visa.
+The use of this visa for this type of clerkship is permitted under 9 FAM 402.2-5(E)(3)(U) paragraph b, “an alien who is studying at a foreign medical school and seeks to enter the United States temporarily in order to take an “elective clerkship” at a U.S. medical school’s hospital without remuneration from the hospital…”

-If you are coming for less than 3 months and qualify for a visa waiver, you should apply for this instead of a visa using the Electronic System for Travel Authorization (ESTA).
+Fellows or medical students coming for less than 90 days and who qualify for a visa waiver, should apply for this instead of a visa using the Electronic System for Travel Authorization (ESTA).
 More information on visitor visas can be found here.

 What type of health documentation must I provide?